Smith & Wesson Model 625: Design

 Another .45 ACP revolver from Smith & Wesson is the Model 325 Night Guard.
-It is similar to the 625-10 in that the frame is an aluminum-scandium blend.
-It has a similar grooved rear sight as the 625-10, but the front sight of the 325 Night Guard is a tritium night sight.
+It is similar to the 625–10 in that the frame is an aluminum-scandium blend.
+It has a similar grooved rear sight as the 625–10, but the front sight of the 325 Night Guard is a tritium night sight.
 The model 325 has a matte black finish.
 The Model 325 Night Guard has been discontinued.

-An additional Smith & Wesson .45 ACP revolver is the Model 325 Thunder Ranch, which has a 4 inch barrel and a accessory rail for mounting lights and lasers.
+An additional Smith & Wesson .45 ACP revolver is the Model 325 Thunder Ranch, which has a 4-inch barrel and a accessory rail for mounting lights and lasers.

-The Model 625 in .45 ACP was the revolver used by Jerry Miculek on September 11, 1999, when he set the world record for the fastest six shots, a reload, and another six shots in 2.99 seconds.
+The Model 625 in .45 ACP was the revolver used by Jerry Miculek when he set the world record for the fastest six shots, a reload, and another six shots in 2.99 seconds.

 Use of moon clips

 The Model 625 was designed to fire .45 ACP pistol cartridges with use with moon clips.
 It will head-space the .45 ACP cartridge in the chambers without use of moon clips, but since the extractor cannot engage the rimless cartridge, the empty shells must be ejected with a cleaning rod or pencil.
 It may also use .45 Auto Rim as they were designed for revolvers chambered in .45 ACP using moon clips.
-The Model 625 may also fire the newer .45 GAP cartridge, but only with the use of moon clips.